 Be prepared for sticker shock – paying out of pocket means paying full price, which is usually a lot more than the insurance co-pay.

-To help with those costs, some drug manufacturers have payment assistance programs, especially for newer or expensive drugs.
-Contact the drug’s manufacturer or check their website to see if they offer this type of program.
+To help cover those costs, some drug manufacturers offer payment assistance programs, especially for newer or more expensive drugs.
+Contact the drug’s manufacturer or check its website to see whether it provides this type of program.

 If your older adult qualifies, the Medicare Extra Help program also helps pay for prescription medication.